iamuzor/tympahealth-exercise/README.md

 ## How to run the API

 - In your terminal, run `docker compose up`
-- Run the following querying in the Postgres database
+- Run the following querying in the Postgres database.

   ```sql
   CREATE TABLE devices (